 “Oracle attacks HANA specifically on the topic of enterprise-readiness, but that’s not what we see in the field.
 In fact HANA is so much easier to configure for High Availability that almost all of my customers use HA/DR scenarios.
 By contrast, I have almost never come across Oracle RAC, because it’s notoriously difficult to set up.
 And in a recent customer, we had zero issues during user testing on a complex deployment.
 Not just zero open issues at the end of testing – not a single issue during user testing.”

 Oracle makes this same argument against every competitor, regardless of who they are.
 According to Oracle, AWS is still not enterprise ready.

-Oracle is extremely difficult to set up.
+Oracle is complicated to set up.
 But once it is set up, it stays up and is robust.
-These are really two different issues.
-One is complexity and the other is stability, and Oracle is quite stable.
-SAP even in 2019 has nowhere close to the upper-end applications that Oracle has.
+These are two different issues.
+One is the complexity, and the other is stability, and Oracle is quite stable.
+SAP, even in 2019, has nowhere close to the upper-end applications that Oracle has.

 Appleby is completely misrepresenting the stability and maturity of HANA in these quotes.
 This is not true in 2019, much less back in 2014.

 “Some customers suggest that Oracle and IBM will catch up – but the reverse seems to be true so far.
 When I last looked at HANA and DB2 a year ago, SAP were around 2 years of development ahead of IBM, but that seems to have increased in the last year – HANA has become much more mature, and IBM haven’t made any changes since the release of DB2 10.5.
 We don’t see any SAP on BLU deployments at all or any live customer stories.”